powsybl/powsybl.github.io/docs/tutorials/iidm/importer.md

 ---
 title: How to write an IIDM importer
 layout: default
-todo:
-    - add an example in powsybl-tutorials and put the link on this page
 ---

 From PowSyBl's [Importer](../../iidm/importer/index.md) interface, it is possible to add a new file format from which